 - Remain professional and courteous to students, staff, faculty and the public.

-- Have regular/punctual attendance.
+- Regular/punctual attendance.
 Notify your supervisor in advance of possible time off.

 - Complete your timesheet daily to ensure hours worked are accurately reported.

-- Sign your timesheet and submit to supervisor for approval according to the work study time sheet schedule.
+- Sign your timesheet and submit to supervisor for approval.